markmandel/recommendation-neo4j/presentation/markdown.md

 ???

+- Calculating the expected recommendation for SessionB: Gus.
-To explain this better, I've added an extra dog - Sheba
+- To explain this better, I've added an extra dog - Sheba
+- Move horizontally across from Session B.

 1. Get the current Session
 2. Get a Dog (Recommended) that does not have a Page View for this Session